sydney222/Python_CsiNet/Improvement/README.md

 From the above results, we can see that in most scenarios, using tanh for the activation function can bring better results.
 I think that the corresponding domain of tanh is larger than that of sigmoid, which means that the gradient is also stronger.

 ## Reference
 [1] T.-H. Huang, "5G downlink channel feedback technology based on deep learning," M.S. thesis, Comm.
-Eng., National Sun Yat-sen Univ., Kaohsiung, ＴTaiwan, 2023.
+Eng., National Sun Yat-sen Univ., Kaohsiung, Taiwan, 2023.

 [2] MathWorks CSI Feedback with Autoencoders. https://www.mathworks.com/help/5g/ug/csi-feedback-with-autoencoders.html